winksaville/exper_hsm/hsm1/README.md

 Define a `proc_macro` to make it easier to create HSM's.

+# Transition Rule from Source state to Destination state

+* Create exit path from source to its top most parent
+* Create entry path from destination to its top most parent
+* Find the common parent, three positibilites:
+  * The paths are the same which means source and destination are the same.
+    * This means this is a transition to "self" and exit enter should be executed on this one state.
+  * The paths differ then the common parent is lowest common parent.
+    * First, exit should be executed starting at source and proceeding upwards to but not including the common parent.
+    * Next, enter should be executed starting below the common parent down to the destination.

 # Examples

 Two examples; MyFsm is the simplest FSM with just one state.